davidkhala/database/couchbase/index.md

 Text Analyzer is used by both the index and during full text search

-# Index Types
+# Index

+## Indexing Options??
+- Simple
+- Composite
+- Array
+- Functional
+- Memory-Only or On-Disk
+- top-level or sub-document
+- Replica index

+## Types
 Primary Index: covers all document keys
-- Perform a full bucket(??Collection) scan
+- Perform a full Collection scan
-- Do not reduce the amount of query search time?
 - used by Developers for ad-hoc query, not for production
 - `CREATE PRIMARY INDEX <index name> ON <collection>` Secondary Index: created on selected fields